ruanjf/nfs4j-daemon/README.md

 - Tweak the Local Group Policy to allow *Create symbolic links* to the user running `nfs4j-daemon`.
 (See this [StackOverflow post](https://superuser.com/questions/104845/permission-to-make-symbolic-links-in-windows-7#answer-105381))

 ## Build from sources
+build from source code Java11 and Maven3 are required.

 ```
 mvn clean verify